unoplatform/Uno.Themes/doc/lightweight-styling.md

 ![Material - Button lightweight styling](assets/material-button-pointerover-lightweight-styling.png)

+It's also possible to customize a control using [the ResourcePathOverride extension](material-controls-extensions.md#ResourcePathOverride)

 ## Resource Keys

 For more information about the lightweight styling resource keys used in each control, check out the following links: